leonp84/code-institute-project-1/README.md

 ## Testing

-The site was extensively tested using varies screen sizes of different heights/widths to check for layout breakage.
+The site was extensively tested using various screen sizes of different heights/widths to check for layout breakage.
 All internal and external links were checked to be working.
 Details below:

 ### Manual Testing